 This morning, two hours after we woke up, my husband grabbed me by the waist.
 Aggressively.
-I know that insincere confidence, the way he is when he has taken one of those little blue pills he hides in the toffee candy can he keeps in his nightstand.
+I know insincere confidence, the way he is when he has taken one of those little blue pills he hides in the toffee candy can he keeps in his nightstand.
 He starts off strong, even growls at me.
 But it does not last long.
 I can feel him as he withdraws, limp, trailing slime.
 He retreats to the bathroom with his face in a scowl.
 He must hate me at moments like this.
 But I don't care.
 I deserve more from him.
 I deserve to be loved.

 Eighteen of us sit down at the dining table in Aishatu's large, formal, dining room.
 There are six women.
 Three of us are married to men at the table.
 It is the women I understand.
 Men are a mystery to me.
 There are things I understand about how a bag is clutched, what is whispered when hands are held to say hello.
-There are contours in a grimace that tell me who is loved and who neglected.
+There are contours in a grimace telling me who is loved and who neglected.
 As I sit down to dinner I wonder what they see, those who look at me.

 Nuhu sits beside Aishatu.
 Aishatu is still standing, joking, making seating suggestions.
 Even though she barely looks at Nuhu, her hand rests casually on his shoulder as he sits.
 I see these things out of the corner of my eyes.

 I see it all, even though I sit across the table answering a question from a polite Igbo man who is about to sit beside me.
 I notice him, too.
 The suit, the crisp, white shirt, the rich, red-patterned tie.
-The conscious, self-important air—like the high-cardinal of an evangelical church—that only a certain type of Igbo man, uniquely among Nigerian men, adopts when dressed in a business suit.
+The conscious, self-important air—like the high-cardinal of an evangelical church—only a certain type of Igbo man, uniquely among Nigerian men, adopts when dressed in a business suit.